-Children in Montreal and Laval can go back to daycare as workers' union ends strike | CBC News
+Parents in Montreal and Laval 'so relieved' as children can go back to daycare this week | CBC News

 The workers are expected to vote next weekend on a deal proposed by a mediator from Quebec's Ministry of Labour.

-In the meantime, children can go back to daycare Monday morning, the Montreal-Laval CPE union said.
+In the meantime, more than 3,000 children can go back to daycare Monday morning, the Montreal-Laval CPE union said.

+For his part, Luc Fortin, Quebec's family minister, called the agreement "excellent news for everyone involved, but especially for Quebec families."

 The workers have been without a collective agreement since March 2015, and they have held multiple, one-day strikes over the past several months.